Five Suggestions for Faster Turn Times

-Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to provide additional information or have steps added to their appraisal process.
-All of this is to guarantee the end user is presented with the best information possible.
-To stay current with the continuously changing requirements, ASAP Appraisal Services, Inc. is always researching new tools and improving processes to increase efficiency so we can do more work for in less time.
-Since ASAP Appraisal Services, Inc. knows that time is important to everyone, we've listed some tips you can do to accelerate the process whenever you order an appraisal from ASAP Appraisal Services, Inc..
+The appraisal profession is always evolving.
+Often, it seems, appraisers are asked to supply extra information or have steps added to their research.
+All to ensure their client has the best information to be had.
+In order to keep up with the continuously changing requirements, ASAP Appraisal Services, Inc. is constantly testing new tools and improving processes in order to increase efficiency so we can do more work for faster.
+At ASAP Appraisal Services, Inc. we know that time is important to everybody, so we've listed some tips you can do to hasten the process whenever you order an appraisal from ASAP Appraisal Services, Inc..

-- With online ordering, you receive automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether we received the request.
+- When you order online, you get automatic e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+We don't have to manually enter information from a fax, and you don't have to wonder whether we got the order.

-- Complete and accurate subject property data is key.
+- Verify that the subject property data is accurate and complete.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with your assignment.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 - Did you make the occupants of the home aware of what to expect?

-Coming from you -- the person they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the appraisal inspection time.
-Our website has multiple pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
+Coming from you -- the person they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the appraisal inspection time.
+Our website has multiple pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
 Have them call us if they want to meet our staff and learn more about our services.
-Remind them it's in their interest to set the appointment promptly!
+And tell them it benefits them to set the appointment quickly!

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As we complete each important milestone in an assignment is completed, that information can be viewed instantly online.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
 It's never been easier and faster to track the status of your report.